xinyu-dev/bionemo-demo/docs/framework/1_launch_container/ngc.md

 ## Prerequisites

 {: .note }
+A valid ACE is required to run compute on NGC.
 Please contact NVIDIA team for NGC access & credentials

-1. Create an account on [NGC](https://bc.ngc.nvidia.com/jobs) where you can access clusters and launch training jobs.
-2. Get a NGC API key from [here](https://ngc.nvidia.com/setup/api-key)
-2. Install NGC CLI from [here](https://ngc.nvidia.com/setup/installers/cli)
-3. Open a terminal from your local machine, run `ngc config set`
-   4. `API key`: enter API key,
-   5. `CLI output`: accept default (ascii) by pressing `Enter`
-   6. `org`: Enter the NGC org you're assigned with
-   7. `team`: Enter the NGC team you're assigned with
-   8. `ace`: choose a ACE (if any), otherwise press `Enter`
+{% include template/ngc_api.md %}

 ## Steps
 1. Open a terminal on your local machine, run the following command